-The Goods and Service Tax (GST) is a term signifying a one tax, one nation policy.
-An end user that consumes any good(s) or service(s) pays the GST.
+The Goods and Service Tax (GST) is a term signifying one tax, one nation policy.
+An end-user that consumes any good(s) or service(s) pays the GST.
 We get the concepts of IGST, SGST and IGS when we observe the ways in which GST removes the cascading effect of taxes.
 These terms have the following meanings:

 - IGST: Integrated goods and service tax

 - SGST: State goods and services tax